Shah Abdul Wahhab (born 1831): Islamic services

-After completing his studies, Wahhab was offered the post of Deputy Collector when he was visiting Hyderabad.
+After completing his studies,Shah Abdul Wahhab was offered the post of Deputy Collector when he was visiting Hyderabad.
 But he turned down the offer.
 Returning from Hyderabad, the first thing he did was to make himself financially stable.
 He sold off his ancestral land in Zameen Attur and bought land in Vellore.
 This provided him with an income.
 After he attended to his personal financial statement, he commenced his Islamic Social Services.
 He visited villages and towns and called Muslims to live their lives according to Shariah and stressed the need for it.
 When it came to Bid'ah, he vehemently opposed it and voiced against it publicly.

 In this course, he stayed in Thittachery for a long period and educated the Muslims about Islam and Bid'ah that had crept into their beliefs again and again.
 Though the people of Thittachery vowed to stay away from Bid'ahs and Shirk, they did it only for a short period.

 At this juncture, Mohamed Ghouse advised him to start a Madrasa so that graduates could aid him in his Islamic social reforms.
 So he founded the Islamic Madrasa Al-Baqiyat As-Salihat in 1884.
 He also started the Khanqahey Baqiyat in Vaniambadi, which served as a centre for the Qadiriyya and Chishtiya orders.

 Madrasa Al-Baqiyat As-Salihat

-On the lines of his teacher Rahmatullah Kairanawi, Wahhab started a Madrasa in his house without many resources.
+On the lines of his teacher Rahmatullah Kairanawi, Shah Abdul Wahhab started a madrasa in his house without many resources.
 Rahmatullah Kairanawi was founding the Madrasa Sawlatiyya in Mecca around that time.
 There is no reference to the name of this small Madrasa.

-This Madrasa founded in a small house grew into the Madrasa Al-Baqiyat As-Salihat with a new Syllabus at its present location in 1884 (Hijri 1301).
+This madrasa founded in a small house grew into the Madrasa Al-Baqiyat As-Salihat with a new Syllabus at its present location in 1884 (Hijri 1301).

-The Madrasa had three objectives.
-The First was Islamic Education, the second was emphasise and call Muslims towards the Sunnah and the third was to create Service Minded Islamic Scholars who would be steadfast in their fight against Bid'ah or un-Islamic Innovations in Islam.
+The nadrasa had three objectives.
+The first was Islamic education, the second was emphasise and call Muslims towards the Sunnah and the third was to create service minded Islamic scholars who would be steadfast in their fight against Bid'ah or un-Islamic innovations in Islam.

-Following the footsteps of his teacher Rahmatullah Kairanawi, who wrote authored the famous Islamic Works, Izhar ul-Haqq, Izalathush Shukook, Izalathul Awham, A'la Hadrat spearheaded the Islamic Da'wah and answering Christians in South India.
-It is astonishing to find that there was no other Islamic Scholar of his calibre when it came to Islamic Social Reform during the later part of the 19th century or the earlier part of the 20th century in Tamil Nadu.
+Following the footsteps of his teacher Rahmatullah Kairanawi, who wrote authored the famous Islamic works, Izhar ul-Haqq, Izalathush Shukook, Izalathul Awham, A'la Hadrat spearheaded the Islamic Da'wah and answering Christians in South India.
+It is astonishing to find that there was no other Islamic scholar of his calibre when it came to Islamic social reform during the later part of the 19th century or the earlier part of the 20th century in Tamil Nadu.